 b.
 Frost Library: Librarian of the College or designee

 c.
-Valentine Dining Hall: Director of Dining Services, or designee (Manager of Dining Services and Student Dining)
+Valentine Dining Hall: Director of Dining Services or designee

-- Student Life posting spaces: Office of Student Affairs or Student Activities
+• Student Life posting spaces: Student Affairs or Student Engagement and Leadership

 Student-generated interior banners may be posted in locations explicitly approved by the designated posting space manager and installed by appropriate college personnel.
 Student-generated exterior banners may be posted on the following buildings, when approved by the designated posting space manager and installed by appropriate college personnel: